zhyrohaad/lootDispenser/README.md

 - Open the dispenser.py file and set-up the config settings (MySQL connection settings and output folder)
 - Run the dispenser.py

-For now the script makes a bulk dump of a few module groups (Energy/Hybrid turrets, all sub-cap missile launchers, shield boosters/extenders, hull/armor repairers and armor plates.
-Meta-0 to Meta-4) and binds them to the most Asteroid Pirate NPC groups (Sansha, Blood Raiders, Guristas, Serpentis).
+For now the script makes a bulk dump of a few module groups (Energy/Projectile/Hybrid turrets, all sub-cap missile launchers, shield boosters/extenders, hull/armor repairers and armor plates.
+Meta-0 to Meta-4) and binds them to all Asteroid Pirate NPC groups (Sansha, Blood Raiders, Guristas, Serpentis, Angel Cartel).